DEXTROSCOLIOSIS

 Non-surgical treatment

 If the patient’s curve in the spine measures less than 25 degrees and it is not growing at a rapid rate, the doctor will take X-rays and other imaging tests every 6 to 12 months to monitor the condition of the spine.
+If the spinal curves measure between 25 and 45 degrees, the doctor may recommend supporting the spine with bracing.
+Although this will not correct the spine, it will help to prevent the curves from getting worse.

 Another form of non-invasive dextroscoliosis treatment involves physical therapy treatment.
 Our doctors often recommend physical therapy where the therapist knows how to treat people with scoliosis.
 Physical therapy will not cure scoliosis but it can build muscles to help support a curved spine.